kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 '''--server_id=1''' sets the server id.
 All participants in replication, and Debezium impersonates a replication node, must have unique server-id values.

-Just a note that the binary log, which is used for replication and is enabled by default, is used by Debezium.
+The binary log, which is used for replication and is enabled by default, is used by Debezium.

 ### Ports required for MySQL